Working with Pivot Tables

 Automatically saves the file to the hard drive.

-When you export to Excel, note that it is not possible to export more than 250000 rows.
+Exporting to Excel, does not support exporting more than 250000 rows.
 Also, if the cube is based on a data connector that uses an external table, there is a limit of 1000 rows in the listing.

 If no numeric formatting is specified, any numbers are formatted as integers by default.
 (The actual values are available in Excel, and you can change the formatting as needed to display them appropriately).
 If numeric formatting is specified in the model or in the pivot table definition, that formatting is used in Excel.